afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 <!--more-->

-## Change the Removal Time for Historic Processes manually
+## Change the Removal Time for Historic Processes
 With Camunda BPM 7.10 we introduced a removal time-based History Cleanup mechanism.
 This mechanism requires a removal time for each historical instance.
 The removal time is the time after which an instance shall be removed.

-Sometimes it is necessary to manually postpone or even prevent the deletion of certain historic process instances.
-Manual intervention to change the removal time was previously not possible.
+Sometimes it is necessary to postpone or even prevent the deletion of certain historic process instances.
+Changing the removal time for certain instances was previously not possible.

 This release introduces a Batch Operation to asynchronously set the removal time for historical processes and all related entities.
 The following example shows the usage of the Java API:
 ```java